Tropeh/Tropeh/README.md

 - 👋 Hi, I’m @Tropeh.
 - 👀 I’m interested in Web Design and Programming.
 - 🌱 I’m currently learning Web Design.
-- 💞️ I’m looking to collaborate on any project with any one aroun, thank you.
+- 💞️ I’m looking to collaborate on any project with any one around, thank you.

 <!---
 Tropeh/Tropeh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.